 The Confederation shall be organized and operated exclusively for scientific and educational purposes and shall not be operated for profit.

 To help and meet the needs of our members, the ICARA objectives are:

-b) To create avenues for collaboration between addiction research societies and serve as a forum for exchange of information related to the management of scientific organizations (e.g., fund raising, advocacy, management, training, sponsorship of scientific journals, etc.)
+- To facilitate collaboration between ATOD societies and serve as a global forum for exchange of information (e.g., fund raising; relations with government authorities, media, and industry; sponsorship of scientific journals)

-c) To promote the development of research organizations in low or middle income countries or countries with emerging economies where alcohol and other addiction problems are likely to expand rapidly.
+- To promote the development of ATOD societies especially in low or middle income countries and in countries with emerging ATOD problems.

 Why do we need ICARA?

 ICARA means “friends” in Gaelic and also refers to a cushion protecting a woman’s head in one of the languages spoken in Nigeria.

 Most professional societies provide similar services to their members (e.g., organize annual meetings, sponsor scientific journals, manage websites, disseminate information), but rarely share “best practices” with their colleagues in other disciplines or countries.

 - An international confederation can serve as a forum to share information on how to run meetings, manage finances, operate scientific journals, etc. The confederation can also explore possibilities for sharing speakers or conducting joint meetings.

 Basic, clinical and social research has an increasingly important role to play in the shaping of health policies at the national and international levels.
 This is not always recognised in terms of research funding.